c0d3m4st4/PiXploitHost/README.md

 			Require all granted
 	</Directory>

-Control X to exit nano, then Y + enter to save.
+Hit Control X to exit nano, followed by Y + enter to save the file.

 Restart Apache to apply changes: